jeromecoupe/webstoemp/_posts/2016-02-15-rapa-nui-dream-come-true.md

 Rapa Nui is roughly 4000 kilometers away from the coasts of Chile, a country we already fell in love with.
 On our way back to Belgium, we will also spend a couple of weeks hiking in the mountains lying between Santiago and the Argentinian border to enjoy the beautiful landscapes of the area.

 I am really looking forward to the Chilean part of the trip too.
-Among other things, I have very fond memories of the Bellavista neighbourhood in Santiago and of the delicious "Machas a la Parmigiana" you can have near the Mercado Central.
+Among other things, I have very fond memories of the Bellavista neighbourhood in Santiago and of the delicious "Machas a la Parmegiana" you can have near the Mercado Central.

 Only a couple of weeks to go now ...